Bike Tours 101

 - Start fundraising!
 See, it’s fun :)

-- Submit paperwork – police check, waivers, etc.
+- Submit paperwork – police check (for two-month tours), waivers, etc.

 - Continue fundraising